aws-samples/conversation-intelligence-using-aiml-on-aws/README.md

 #### 1.2.1 Speaker Diarization

 The first step is to identify speakers.
-To improve accuracy, and identifiy speakers on the conversation, we need to first perform diarization.
+To improve accuracy, and identify speakers on the conversation, we need to first perform diarization.
 Speaker Diarization is the process of the model helping you understand, "Who spoke when?".
 We can use models like Pyannote Audio or Nvidia’s NeMo to diarize input audio files.
 We use Pyannote.audio, which is an open-source toolkit written in Python for speaker diarization.
 This is based on PyTorch machine learning framework, and it comes with state-of-the-art pretrained models and pipelines.
-It can be further finetuned to your own data for even better performance.
+It can be further fine-tuned to your own data for even better performance.

 #### 1.2.2 Splitting Audio Files